Ruizennis/TermuxC/README.md

 cd TermuxC
 ```
 ## Quick Start
-### Once you install TermuxC you can start easily copying text using the termuxc command.
+### Once you install TermuxC you can start easily copying text using the termuxc cli.
 ```bash
 termuxc hi!
 ```